Sutton In Ashfield conveyancing FAQs

 Conveyancing fees will include fees and disbursements.

 Conveyancing disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, e.g. Stamp Duty or ground rent service charges.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Sutton In Ashfield are fixed, which means that for a standard transaction, what you pay is exactly what you see in your quote.